EtricKombat/Course_Practical_Guide_EKS/_docs/ch5/source_code_&_build_part_2.md

 ![image](https://user-images.githubusercontent.com/33585301/120753558-f97cc700-c528-11eb-94a2-5513ba13eeb1.png)

-And finally we have the definition of the pipelie
+And finally we have the definition of the pipelie .
+Lets look at the stages of this .

 ![image](https://user-images.githubusercontent.com/33585301/120753587-04375c00-c529-11eb-8569-ec1e0aa3c980.png)

+stage 1) source : which is getting all the code from the code commit repository and from the master branch or the branch we specified in the stack

 ![image](https://user-images.githubusercontent.com/33585301/120753608-0dc0c400-c529-11eb-866f-aed621bff248.png)

+stage 2) build : this stage is pointing to the code build project we just saw running and building our code and pushing the docker image directly to ECR

 Thos are the new changes for this template.